 Does a secondary member receive fewer benefits than a primary member?

 No, secondary members receive the same benefits as a primary member.

-REALTOR® Emeritus is any person who has held membership in the National Association as a REALTOR®, REALTOR-ASSOCIATE®, or a combination of both, for a cumulative period of 40 years in one or more Associations of REALTORS®, and has served on a national committee for at least one year is eligible for REALTOR® Emeritus status.
-Upon approval by the Board of Directors of the National Association of REALTORS®, no further payment of dues is necessary to the local, state or national Associations.
-All applications will then be reviewed for approval by the National Association of REALTORS® at the mid-year meeting or the Annual Conference.
-Click here to view the REALTOR® Emeritus application.
+A REALTOR® Emeritus is any person who has held membership in the National Association as a REALTOR®, REALTOR®-ASSOCIATE, or a combination of both, for a cumulative period of 40 years, in one or more Associations of REALTORS®, is eligible for REALTOR® Emeritus status.
+REALTOR® Emeritus members have also served on a national committee for at least one year in order to achieve this status.
+Upon approval by the Board of Directors of the NATIONAL ASSOCIATION OF REALTORS®, no further payment of dues is necessary to the Atlanta Association, Georgia Association or the National Association.
+For more information, please visit the Membership Types & Fees webpage.